Inspiration doesn’t always hit when you need it.

 Stop motion is a film making technique where objects are physically manipulated incrementally.
 Each movement is photographed so that they will simulate independent motion when the series of frames are replayed as a fast sequence.

-If you’re running a sale or discount — especially around a peak buying season — don’t overthink it.
+If you’re driving engagement to a sale or discount — especially around a peak buying season — don’t overthink it.
 Put the deal front and center along with the products.

 Value proposition ads include an on-screen list of (you guessed it) the specific value propositions of your product.